 Tips for making tall bakery-style muffins

-As vegan lemon muffins contain a high amount of lemon juice or acid, they're prone to be a little flat.
+As vegan lemon muffins contain a high amount of lemon juice or acid, they can be a little flat.
 However, here are a few tips to make your muffins rise a little taller:

-However, chilling the batter only works if you use double-acting baking powder.
-This reacts when you combine it with wet ingredients and when it's heated in the oven, as explained by The Kitchn.
+Chilling the batter only works if you use double-acting baking powder.
+The powder reacts when you combine it with wet ingredients and when it's heated in the oven, as explained by The Kitchn.

-If you're in doubt about your baking powder, I'd recommend chilling your batter (just before it's fully combined).
+If you're not sure what type of baking powder you have, I'd recommend chilling your batter (just before it's fully combined).
 Then add your baking powder and mix it thoroughly into your batter.

 Sally's Baking Addiction vouches for a similar method but to reduce the heat 5 minutes after they're in the oven.
-However, I found this to be fiddly and it would sometimes burn the muffins.
-Also, the oven would only reach the second temperature (180°C or 350°F) after 20 minutes which is when the muffins should be ready.
+However, I found this to be fiddly and it would sometimes burn these muffins.

 However, these vegan lemon poppy seed muffins will still bake beautifully without these special techniques!